DataCorrupted/FoNCO/README.md

 	sudo apt-get install texlive-full

-This package is generally large(2G+), you can choose some packages to install instead of all of them.
+This package is generally large(2G+), you can choose some sub-packages to install instead of all of them.

 ## Folders & Usage